 For Spring Admission, Application Deadline: Nov 1

-Priority for admission, scholarships, assistantships and awards is given to applicants who submit a completed application by March 1 (Fall admission) or October 1 (Spring admission).
+Priority for scholarships, assistantships and awards is given to applicants who submit a completed application by March 1 (Fall admission) or October 1 (Spring admission).
 Completed applications received on or after these dates are considered as they are received.

 M.S.
 Admission Requirements and Application Steps